Metrics

 NameTypeDescriptionNote

-castai_node_spot_interruptionGaugeNumber of spot interruptions over last 60 seconds per node templatewill have managed_by="castai" label only when node is managed by CAST AI, otherwise this label will be absent
+castai_node_spot_interruptionGaugeNumber of spot interruptions over last 60 seconds per node templatewill have managed_by="castai" label only when CAST AI manages node, otherwise, this label will be absent

 castai_node_requested_ram_bytesGaugeRequested RAM bytes by nodeHas a lifecycle dimension